Compare two cars

 Verdict

 KIA appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Mazda offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Mazda being considerably quicker, thus putting more smile on driver's face.
 It does come at a cost though, and that's the fuel consumption...
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the KIA.
+I believe that, when we take all into account, we have only one winner here - the KIA.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us